 We now overview model-based L2O approaches, which mark the recent movement to fuse traditional model-based optimization algorithms with powerful deep learning architectures \cite{monga2019algorithm}.
 Rather than use general-purpose LSTMs, these methods model their iterative update rules through a learnable architecture that is inspired by analytic optimization algorithms.
 Often, these learned methods can approximate problem solutions with tens of iterations whereas their classic counterparts make require hundreds or thousands of iterations \cite{LiuChenWangYin2019_alista}.

-At a high level, model-based L2O can be viewed as a ``semi-parametric" option that takes advantage of both model-based structures/priors and data-driven learning capacity.
+At a high level, model-based L2O can be viewed as a ``semi-parameterized" option that takes advantage of both model-based structures/priors and data-driven learning capacity\footnote{We slightly abused the term of \textit{semi-parametric model} from statistical learning, to represent different meanings: here it refers to blending pre-defined structures/priors into black-box learning models.}.
 The growing popularity of this approach lies in its demonstrated effectiveness in developing compact, data-efficient, interpretable and high-performance architectures, when the underlying optimization model is assumed available or can be partially inferred.
 There is a large design space to flexibly balance between the two.
 Most model-based L2O methods take one of the two following mainstream approaches.

 The first approach is known as \textbf{plug and play (PnP)}, and the key idea here is to \textit{plug} a previously trained neural network (NN) into part of the update for an optimization algorithm (i.e., in place of an analytic expression), and then \textit{play} by immediately applying the modified algorithm to problems of interest (without additional training).
 We illustrate this with the common alternating direction method of multipliers (ADMM) formulation of PnP (e.g., see \cite{venkatakrishnan2013plug}).
 Here the underlying task of the original optimization algorithm is to minimize the sum of two functions $f$ and $g$, using successive proximal operations.
 The PnP formulation replaces the proximal for $g$ with an operator $H_\theta$ to obtain the iteration: